 Voice Overs have for years been the way to carry a narrative through a corporate or online video.

-But with 85% of Facebook videos being played with the audio off, Voice Overs are now going almost unheard on the main social media platforms.
+But with 75% of Facebook videos being played with the audio off, Voice Overs are almost unheard on social media.

 The most common way to replace the voice over is text captions or subtitles, simply adding them to the video.

-But text captions are actually very difficult to read, often forcing the viewer to make a choice between the captions and the visual content.
+But text captions can be difficult to read, often forcing viewers to make a choice between captions or visual content.

 And if we use the automated captioning that some platforms provide, these captions are often wrong.